-Rationale for Selected Option Although there are concerns with the height of the proposed development and its fit within the neighbourhood, an urgent primary care centre will be beneficial to residents of Esquimalt and neighbouring municipalities.
+1. Rationale for Selected Option

+The proposed development would include commercial space dedicated for a health clinic or facility.
 It will also provide increased residential density in a location within walking distance of amenities, consistent with Official Community Plan policies.
-Moreover, both the Design Review Committee and the Advisory Planning Commission recommended approval of this application.

-2. Organizational Implications

-This Request for Decision has no organizational implications.

-3. Financial Implications

-This Request for Decision has no financial implications.

-4. Sustainability & Environmental Implications
+- 2. Organizational Implications This Request for Decision has no organizational implications. - 3.
+Financial Implications This Request for Decision has no financial implications. - 4.
+Sustainability & Environmental Implications